 - Radio frequency,

-- Electromagnetic impulses and
+- Electromagnetic pulses and

 - Laser lipolysis.

-|I||Gering visible enlargement of the breast without excess skin|
+|I||Slightly visible breast enlargement without excess skin|

 |IIa||Moderate breast enlargement without excess skin|

 |IIb||Moderate breast enlargement with little excess skin|